Content

 March 2011

-The story we want to tell especially targets those who have known and accompanied Auditorium 23 from the start – the DIYers, music lovers, and aficionados, those who want to make their own large and small discoveries off the beaten media track.
-They came to us because we were – whacky like them – enamored by a way to reproduce music that at the time was seen by many as a form of “sectarianism” and ostracized by the media at large.
-We preferred historical horn loudspeaker systems from the 1940s instead of trendy “tall boys”, flee-powered tube amps instead of transistor-based wattage-monsters, bulky vinyl spinners instead of handy CDPs providing “lossless” music playback.
-Freaky!
-The internet did not exist back then and insertions were expensive and only reached a limited number of readers.
-When we distributed the magazines “LES RÉALISATIONS de L'AUDIOPHILE“ and later “SOUND PRACTICES“ in Germany, less than 50 subscriptions were sold.
+The story we tell especially target those who have known and accompanied Auditorium23 right from the start: the DIYers, music lovers and aficionados, the ones who wanted to make their own large and small discoveries aside off the beaten tracks.
+They came to us because we were – whacky like them – fascinated by a way of music reproduction that at the time was regarded by many as a kind of 'sectarianism' and ostracized by the media on a large scale.

 Voice of the Theatre and Triangle TQWT